 Share Classes: This Prospectus describes three classes of shares offered by the Funds.
 The main differences between each class are sales charges, ongoing fees and minimum investments.
-Class A shareholders pay a maximum sales charge of 3.75%, and 5.50% for Equity Hedged Fund Class A shareholders.
 Class C and Class I shareholders do not pay a sales charge.
 Class A shares and Class C shares pay an annual fee of up to 0.25% and 1.00%, respectively, for distribution expenses pursuant to a plan under Rule 12b-1, and Class I does not pay such fees.
 The minimum initial investment for Class A shares or Class C shares is \$5,000; Class I shares require a \$25,000 initial investment.

-For information on ongoing distribution fees, see Distribution (12b-1) and Shareholder Servicing Fees on page 55 of this Prospectus.
+For information on ongoing distribution fees, see Distribution (12b-1) and Shareholder Servicing Fees on page 48 of this Prospectus.
 In choosing which class of shares to purchase, you should consider which will be most beneficial to you, given the amount of your purchase.
 Each class of shares in the Funds represents an interest in the same portfolio of investments in the Funds.
 All share classes may not be available for purchase in all states.